Sitefinity/Telerik.Sitefinity.Samples.Quantum/README.md

 You need to attach the database backup files to your SQL Server.
 To do this:

-1. Download the database backup file from [here](https://sitefinitystore.blob.core.windows.net/files/Telerik.Sitefinity.Samples.Quantum/QuantumDB_v_131.zip).
+1. Download the database backup file from [here](https://sitefinitystore.blob.core.windows.net/files/Telerik.Sitefinity.Samples.Quantum/SitefinityUcommerceDB.zip).
 2. Navigate to the _SitefinityWebApp_ -&gt; _App\_Data_ folder.
-3. Unzip the  **QuantumDB_version.zip**  file.
+3. Unzip the  **SitefinityUcommerceDB.zip**  file.
 4. In SQL Management Studio, open the context menu of _Databases_ and click _Attach..._
 5. Click the _Add..._ button and navigate to the folder where you unzipped the  **QuantumDB_version.zip**  file.
 6. Select the  **Sitefinity.mdf**  file and click _OK_.